 The Qu’Appelle Nutrient Mass Balance Report

-The Qu’Appelle Nutrient Mass Balance Report was completed because of the significant cultural, environmental and resource importance of the Qu’Appelle watershed to Saskatchewan.
+The Qu’Appelle Nutrient Mass Balance reports were completed because of the significant cultural, environmental and resource importance of the Qu’Appelle watershed to Saskatchewan.

-The Qu’Appelle Nutrient Mass Balance Report examines the concentration and load (total amount over time) of nutrients entering, being retained and leaving the Qu’Appelle River and tributaries within the watershed.
+The Qu’Appelle Nutrient Mass Balance reports examine the concentration and load of nutrients entering, being retained and leaving the Qu’Appelle River.

-Similar to other prairie ecosystems with naturally rich soils, the Qu’Appelle Watershed is a naturally nutrient-rich system.
-The report identifies some key load sources for nutrients and highlights some significant steps taken to reduce phosphorus and nitrogen loads entering Pasqua Lake.
-It also provides important scientific information on the formation of algal blooms to assist with managing their relative risk.
+Like other prairie ecosystems with naturally rich soils, the Qu’Appelle Watershed is a naturally nutrient-rich system.
+The two reports identify key load sources for nutrients and highlight some significant steps taken to reduce phosphorus and nitrogen entering Pasqua Lake.

 The Water Security Agency (WSA) will continue to gather and evaluate information to inform decisions regarding options to manage nutrient inputs in the Qu’Appelle Watershed.
 WSA’s work includes regulating sewage effluents, moving forward with the Agricultural Water Management Strategy, and continuing collaborative work with researchers, local watershed authorities and municipalities.

-To read the report or the summary, please select it in the column on the right.
+To read a summary and questions-answers about these reports, the plain language summary, or the reports please select the corresponding link in the column on the right side of this web page.